 The north of Ethiopia is accessible via a good network of local flights.
-You can visit the monasteries on and around Lake Tana, the Imperial Castle compound of Gondar - a UNESCO World Heritage Site, the 12th centurary rock-hewn churches of Lalibela and visit Axum - the earliest capital of Ethiopia with it's amazing historical sites.
-Visit the Simian Mountains National Park to see the endemic Gelada baboons and wonderful mountainous scenery.
+You can visit the monasteries on and around Lake Tana, the Imperial Castle compound of Gondar, the 12th century rock-hewn churches of Lalibela and visit Axum - the earliest capital of Ethiopia with it's amazing historical sites.
+Ethiopia is the oldest independent country in Africa and the second-oldest official Christian nation in the world after Armenia - the location for the first Hijra (615 AD) in Islamic history where the Christian king of Ethiopia accepted Muslim refugees from Mecca sent by the prophet Mohamed.
+If you are visiting the north of the country you can visit the Simian Mountains National Park - home to the endemic Gelada baboons and wonderful mountainous scenery.

-The south of Ethiopia is equally as stunning.
+The south of Ethiopia is equally as stunning but less accessible.
+We would recommend a 4 x 4 and driver/guide to escort you throughout as the roads are very rough with lots of people and domestic animals using the road.
 Drive through the Ethiopian part of the Great Rift Valley, visit the many different cultures and tribes of the Omo Valley and enjoy the bird and wildlife of the Bale Mountains - if you are lucky you will see the endangered and endemic Ethiopian Wolf.

 The country has a wonderful diversity of historic sites and seven of Ethiopia's cultural heritage sights are included in the world cultural heritage list:

 The Simien Mountain National Park

 Axum historical and archaeological sites

 Valley of the Omo, palaeontological and prehistoric sites